utelecon/utelecon.github.io/en/support/index.md

 Email form support is available for difficult/complicated inquiries.
 A student operator (also called “Common Supporter”) will respond to your inquiry through email.
 Faculty members will take over if the issue cannot be resolved by student staff.

-Inquiries that include confidential information such as personal grades will be handled only by faculty members.
-To ensure that such inquiries are directly sent to faculty members (and not opened by student operators), please check the “I would like to be supported only by faculty members” checkbox in the email form.
+If your inquiry contains sensitive information (such as grade information) that is inappropriate to be handled by student staff, please check the box indicating so in the form.
+Only faculty members will handle the inquiry.
+However, there may be a delay in the reply in such cases.

 <div>Business hours: 24 hours</div>